su8code/ethioclicks-javaapp/README.md

 By default, scripts use ISPP if available, and .isl files use the built-in preprocessor.
 `

+##

 ## Creating Our Setup

+Before Proceeding to making setup process once again we need to make sure what we have and prepare all the requird files , folders and resources for our program. as we stated on the introduction section of our documentation we have a plan to embedd the MySQL server into our application.
+MySQL is open source relational database management system developed using C and  C++ programming languages that is being used to manage database systems, retrieving data from database tables
+MySQL is becoming so popular because of many good reasons −

+MySQL is released under an open-source license.
+So you have nothing to pay to use it.
+MySQL is a very powerful program in its own right.
+It handles a large subset of the functionality of the most expensive and powerful database packages.
+MySQL uses a standard form of the well-known SQL data language.
+MySQL works on many operating systems and with many languages including PHP, PERL, C, C++, JAVA, etc.
+MySQL works very quickly and works well even with large data sets.
+MySQL is very friendly to PHP, the most appreciated language for web development.
+MySQL supports large databases, up to 50 million rows or more in a table.
+The default file size limit for a table is 4GB, but you can increase this (if your operating system can handle it) to a theoretical limit of 8 million terabytes (TB).
+MySQL is customizable.
+The open-source GPL license allows programmers to modify the MySQL software to fit their own specific environments.

 First Download Inno Setup Compiler Program
 Download link:
 [Inno Download Link](https://jrsoftware.org/isdl.php)